Skip to main content

 Beat the Heat: Summer Cooling Tips

-summer cooling tipsDuring the hot summer months, many Ohioans look for ways to beat the heat.
-This fact sheet shares several ways you can keep your home cool and save money on your energy bills when it is hot outside.
+Many Ohioans want to beat the heat during the hot summer months.
+This fact sheet shares several ways to help keep your home cool and save money on your energy bills when temperatures soar.

-There are many ways to prevent the sun from heating up your home during the summer.
-These tips can keep you cool, while reducing air conditioning usage:
+Prevent the sun from heating your home.
+These tips can help reduce air conditioning usage:

 Dehumidifiers